viktorsvahn/chempanion/README.md

 This package is based on ASE and although it can be used to run MD in different ensembles, the results should not be subject to rigorous interpretation.
 The NVT ensemble simulation uses a Langevin thermostat, and the NPT ensemble simulation is based on the Berendsen thermostat/barostat, both of which can be used during equilibration but not production.

 Currently the equilibration is based on a Lennar-Jones potential.

+For instructions on usage, call `cmp -h` in a terminal environment.